2020 Durga Ashtami

 Durga Ashtami - Significance And Celebrations

-Durgashtami comes every month on the Ashtami tithi of Shukla Paksha.
+Durgashtami is celebrated every month on the Ashtami tithi (eighth day) of Shukla Paksha.
 This is why this day is often termed as Maas Durgashtami or Masik Durgashtami.
-However, Durga Ashtami during Navratri, especially Chaitra Navratri and Shardiya Navratri are considered the most auspicious days.
-Durga Ashtami during Shardiya Navratri is also known as Maha Ashtami owing to the significance of this day in Hindu religion.
+However, Durga Ashtami during Navratri, especially Chaitra Navratri and Shardiya Navratri are considered the most auspicious days to seek Goddess Durga’s blessings.
+Durga Ashtami during Shardiya Navratri is also known as Maha Ashtami and is held in reverence by Hindus across the world.

 Durga Ashtami: The Eighth Day

-Durga Ashtami represents the eighth day of the Navratri festival and devotees observe a fast on this auspicious day in order to worship and pay reverence to Goddess Durga.
-Massive idols of the deity are installed at various places namely pandals, homes, offices.
-A huge number of devotees visit the pandals and offer their prayers and worship Goddess Durga.
+Durga Ashtami represents the eighth day of the Navratri festival.
+It is believed keeping fast on this auspicious day gets you the blessings of Goddess Durga.
+Massive idols of the deity are installed at various pandals, homes, and offices in her reverence.
+Devotees throng the pandals and offer their prayers to Goddess Durga.

 Significance of Durga Ashtami

 Durga Ashtami, as the name suggests, is dedicated to Goddess Durga.
-The importance of this festival is immense in Hinduism.
-It is believed that on this day, Goddess Kali appeared from the forehead of Maa Durga to annihilate the evil demons namely Chanda and Munda.
+According to legend, one of Maa Durga’s avatars, Chamunda, appears on her forehead to eliminate the evil demons Chanda and Munda who aided Mahishasura in carrying out his nefarious plans.
 Devotees observe a day-long fast on this day to seek blessings of Goddess Durga.
-It is believed that the one who performs Durga Ashtami Vrat with utmost dedication and devotion is bestowed with good fortune, success, and happiness.
+It is believed that one who performs Durga Ashtami Vrat with devotion is bestowed with good fortune, success, and happiness.

 Durga Ashtami Vrat Rituals

-- On the festival of Durga Ashtami, devotees offer flowers, scent, and sandalwood to the idol of Maa Durga in the wee hours of the morning.
+- Offer flowers, incense and sandalwood to the idol of Maa Durga in the wee hours of Durga Ashtami.

-- While observing Durgashtami Vrat, devotees abstain from eating throughout the day.
+- While observing Durgashtami Vrat, devotees abstain from consuming food the whole day.